Agribusiness & Food Systems

 Although traditionally engaged in the processing and end product aspects of the food industry, CIFT also studies enhanced growing practices.
 One such growing practice is the hoop house.
 Made of galvanized steel arches covered with polyethylene plastic, hoop houses are typically temporary frames with no permanent foundation.
 The structures also feature adjustable side vents which provide a cheaper means of temperature control than traditional mechanical means.
 A hoop house can be constructed in various sizes that are conducive to growing different vegetables.

 Hoop houses provide an economical way to increase profits and maintain a competitive advantage in the marketplace, use minimal land area and less energy than traditional greenhouse structures.
-Learn more about the benefits of a hoop house by clicking here.

 Food Safety Consulting